snmca/smca.dev/content/projects/orcasat.md

 they could work their magic - using our data to help them better interpret their results.

-I played a small part in ORCASats design and construction.
+I played a small part in ORCASat’s design and construction.
 I worked on the project as an undergraduate volunteer part time in between my studies, and later as a co-op student from May - December, 2021.
 The project [team](https://www.orcasat.ca/team) was large and full of many talented people.